hpides/DESengine/README.md

   - Generator Thread Number:
     - How many generator threads are initialized.
 One thread can produce at least 10 million tuples/s.

-- Deco
-  - Node Id:
-    - The id of the node that is deployed with Desis.
-  - Local Nodes:
-    - How many local nodes.
-  - Query Modes:
-    - The query mode is to choose the query pattern that is set into query generation file.
-  - Generator Thread Number:
-    - How many generator threads are initialized.
-One thread can produce at least 10 million tuples/s.